appsody/website/content/docs/stacks/modify.md

    * Any restrictions/limitations of the stack

 ## Modifying a template
+Each stack has their own [template](/docs/stacks/create#creating-a-template) containing a starter application given to the user when they initialise their project.
 Modifying a template is simple and allows the developer to get started with their applications more quickly.
 Whilst modifying templates, consider if the functionality may be better placed in the stack image itself to affect all templates.

 1. Navigate to the modified template
 ```